jdcloudcom/en/documentation/Storage-and-CDN/Object-Storage-Service/Operation-Guide/Manage-Bucket/Transfer-Acceleration.md

 - Dynamic acceleration: Through dynamic acceleration technologies such as route optimization and transmission optimization, it solves the problems of slow response, packet loss and service instability caused by factors such as cross-operator and network instability.
 It is suitable for uploading and downloading scenarios in a poor network environment.

-- Back-to-origin acceleration: Accelerated distribution of files is achieved through the content in the buffer source station of CDN edge nodes.
+- Large file download acceleration: Accelerated distribution of files is achieved through the content in the buffer source station of CDN edge nodes.
 It provides low-cost, high-performance and extensible Internet content distribution services and is suitable for the customer scenarios of repeated downloading of the same content.

 **After you enable transmission acceleration, OSS will assign you the following accelerated domain:**

 - Dynamic accelerated domain: \<BUCKET\>.s3-accelerate.\<REGION\>.jdcloud-oss.com

-- Back-to-origin Accelerated Domain: \<BUCKET\>.s3-cache-accelerate.\<REGION\>.jdcloud-oss.com
+- Large file download domain: \<BUCKET\>.s3-cache-accelerate.\<REGION\>.jdcloud-oss.com

 **Note:**